e-Learning Blog

 3.PowerPoint, PDF

-This time, we will explain the overview and production method of "video format" teaching materials.
+This time, we will explain the overview and production methods of educational materials in the "video and video format".

 3. Technical training videos